 Seven Big Questions About Story

-Here’s a playful Q&A guide to the biggest question you probably have about storytelling
+A playful Q&A guide to the biggest questions you probably have about storytelling

 with Dr. Troy Hiduke Campbell

-“So what is this Q&A guide and why should I read it, and who wrote it?”
+What is this guide, who wrote it, and why should I read it?”

 Thanks for asking!
-In this Q&A guide, you’ll get concise answers to many of your biggest questions about storytelling plus links to deeper dives into the story science, theories, and templates.
+In this Q&A, you’ll get playful and concise answers to many of your biggest questions about storytelling, plus links to science, theories, and templates.

-You should read it because storytelling is powerful but also kind of mysterious, and this will help you better understand its power and demystify its many forms.
+Storytelling is powerful but also kind of mysterious, and this will help you better understand its power and will demystify its many forms.

-1. “Okay, first why should I use storytelling?”
+1. “Okay, first explain to me: why should I use storytelling?”

 Story is the way the brain most easily processes and remembers information.

-2. “So I get it, story is powerful, but what does story do?”
+2. “Alright, I get it, story is powerful, but what does story do?”

 Story creates meaning.